kumahq/kuma-demo/kubernetes/README.md

 ### Prometheus and Grafana

 Out-of-the-box, Kuma provides full integration with Prometheus and Grafana.
-If enabled, every dataplane will expose its metrics in Prometheus format.
-Furthermore, Kuma will make sure that Prometheus can automatically find every dataplane in the mesh.
+If enabled, every data plane proxy will expose its metrics in Prometheus format.
+Furthermore, Kuma will make sure that Prometheus can automatically find every data plane proxy in the mesh.

 #### Installation